3 Things Women Need to Know to Increase Social Security Benefits

 The more you understand the financial challenges for women in retirement, the more you realize we are still discriminated against in our society.
 Even though it may not be as intentional as it once was, the following factors continue to diminish Social Security and pension benefits for women.
-Which is why we women need to take a proactive stance and do everything we can to maximize Social Security and pension benefits.
+Which is why we women need to be proactive and do everything we can to maximize Social Security and pension benefits.

 When children or aging parents need care, it’s usually women who take time out of the workplace to provide it.
 Which lowers the amount contributed to Social Security and pension accounts.
 Even though women have a longer life expectancy, the amount of benefit dollars we receive over our lifetime will be lower due to lower lifetime earnings.